Wants to Meet Up

 In 2008 i found the courage to follow my heart and intuition and left (after 14 years!) my busy job as a manager at a digital printing company because i wanted to travel, explore, learn and grow!
 Life's too short to be only busy with a career.
 So from then on i travel a lot and when i am at home in Amsterdam, i look for temporary jobs through a job agency.😊

-In 2011 i learned the secrets of macramé in the Himalaya's in India.
+In 2011 i learned the secrets of Macramé in the Himalaya's in India.
 Boom Bholenath!
-From that moment on i create beautiful handmade jewelry with gemstones and sell them on markets and festivals in my hometown Amsterdam and every country i travel.
-You can find me at FB under; Tammy's Tribal Treasures
+From that moment on i create beautiful handmade jewelry with crystals and sell them on markets and festivals in my hometown Amsterdam and every country i travel.
+You can find me at FB under; Tammy's Tribal Treasures👑

-In 2017 i made my 10th long journey through India and realised i have seen more from this colourful, spiritual country than most of my local Indian friends, and still i don´t know much about this interesting, diverse and ashtonishing place.
+In 2017 i made my 10th long journey through India and realized i have seen more from this colourful, spiritual country than most of my local Indian friends, and still i don´t know much about this interesting, diverse and astonishing place.
 I am very grateful for the amazing life-changing experiences this country gave to me.
 Mama India is my second home.
-And ofcourse i will return again!
+And of course i will return again!🙋♀️

-In March 2020 i returned from another long journey through India and arrived back home in Amsterdam in the middle of the Covid19 drama, just before the world went into Lock Down.
+In March 2020 i returned from another long journey through India and arrived back home in Amsterdam in the middle of the Covid19 drama, just before the whole world went into Lock Down.
 In The Netherlands we had 3 Lockdowns, a lot of restrictions, evening curfew and we were suggested to stay inside home for almost 2 years.
 In September 2020 our minister of Justice and Security, Ferdinand Grapperhaus was getting married with a big wedding-party and in October 2020 our king Willem Alexander flew with his family to Greece for a holiday.
 The leaders of our country just had fun, while we were all in Lock Down and obligated to stay at home!!
-Due to this, the Covid-propaganda on the mainstream media and my own personal research, (in hospitals, pharmacovigilance centers, data banks etc) i decided to stay unvaccinated.
+Due to this, the Covid-propaganda on the mainstream media and my own personal research, (inside hospitals, pharmacovigilance centers, data banks etc) i decided to stay unvaccinated.😊